|Overview||Industrial/Organizational Psychology||General Psychology||Social & Consumer Psychology||Forensic

-The General MA program typically receives more than 400 applications each year, of which fewer than half are accepted as matriculants and less than 5% are accepted with non-degree status.
-Of the students accepted each year, about half actually enroll.
+The General MA program typically receives applications from hundreds of highly qualified students each year, of which fewer than half are accepted as matriculants.
 At any one time, there are usually more than 200 students active in the General MA Program.
 Our students come from across the United States as well as from several foreign countries (especially India, Turkey, Korea, China, Taiwan, Lebanon, Israel, Brazil, Mexico, Russia, and Greece).
 They range in age from 22 to over 50, with a mean age of around 25; many have academic backgrounds and/or work experiences in fields other than psychology.
-At least half of the students in the general MA program share a strong motivation to become mental health professionals as their ultimate career goal, and nearly all aspire to continue for their doctorate.
+At least half of the students in the general MA program share a strong motivation to become mental health professionals as their ultimate career goal, and many aspire to continue for their doctorate.
 A large percentage of our MA students seeking admission to doctoral programs do eventually succeed, but due to the extreme competition, very few gain admission to a doctoral-level program in our own department.

 In-depth information regarding a wide variety of nearby doctoral level programs is updated and made available to students wishing to continue their study beyond the MA.
 In addition, personal advisement is offered by an experienced staff.
 There is an active General MA Psychology Student Association (GPA) that runs special “career nights,” where relevant professionals in the field share information regarding career paths and the nature of their work, and workshops helping students to prepare for the doctoral application process (in addition to a variety of social events).

 Formal requirements for the MA degree in General Psychology include the satisfactory completion of 36 points (i.e., credits).
 At least 24 of those credits must be taken at NYU, and at least 15 must be in the Psychology Department.
 No more than 12 credits (4 courses) can be transferred in from another university.